Bookworm-project/Docs/query_structure.md

 Possible fields include any of the user-defined metadata, as well as "unigram" or "bigram" to return wordcount data.

 Grouping by "unigram" or "bigram" can be quite slow, and should only be attempted be attempted for the time being on subcorpora of, say, 1 million words or less at a time.
+(On larger corpora, you'll just up timing out.)

+### Different groups for main query and comparison groups

+Ordinarily, each ratio summary statistic ("Percentage of Books," say) refers directly to the interaction of group A and group B. Sometimes, this is less than useful.
+Ordinarily a query like `{"groups":["year","library"],"counttype":["TextPercent"]}` will give for each interaction of year and library the number of texts that come from that particular library in that year.
+That's not interesting.
+(By definition, it will always be 100%.

+On the other hand,

+* `{"groups":["year","*library"],"counttype":["TextPercent"]}` will drop the library grouping on the superset and give the percentage of all texts for that year that come from the library, so each column will sum to 100%;
+* `{"groups":["*year","library"],"counttype":["TextPercent"]}` will drop the year superset and give the percentage of all texts for that library that come from that year and library.
+* Finally, `{"groups":["*year","*library"], "counttype":["TextPercent"]}` will drop **both** and give the percentage of all texts for the library defined by search_limits or constrain_limits contained in each cell: the sum of all the TextPercent cells in the entire return set should be 100.
+(Though it may not be if year or library is undefined for some items).

+Combining this syntax with that for defining a separate `compare_limits` will produce some pretty nonsensical queries, so it's generally better to do just one or the other.

 ## Operation keys